Catalog Advanced Search

 Contains 3 Component(s), Includes Credits

-Not a day passes with this new administration where we don’t wonder what is going on with student loans.
-Combine that with the National SAVE lawsuit in the 8th circuit, and you have what appears to be a perfect storm.
+Seemingly not a day passes without major changes to federal student loans.
+Between new legislation, upcoming regulatory changes, and rapidly evolving legal challenges on multiple fronts, borrowers are struggling to keep up.
 What payment plans are valid?
-Is forgiveness still on the table?
-And what about this DOJ attestation process to discharge federal student loans?
+Is loan forgiveness still on the table?
+And what changes are on the horizon?
 So many questions that we as attorneys have, never mind our clients, the borrowers.
 Worse, you might be both the attorney AND the borrower.

 Get the most up-to-date answers from our panel of student loan gurus.
 We’ll separate fact from fiction and dispel the myriads of internet myths out there put forth by You-tube “experts”.
 Learn where to focus for what really matters and what is really going on.